 New Zealand residents must pay income tax in New Zealand on their world-wide income.
 The residence rules set out in the tax laws are different from the normal citizenship rules.
 You can be a resident for tax purposes but not hold New Zealand citizenship.

 Any person, individual or business required to pay tax and/or wanting to work in New Zealand will need to get a tax number (IRD number) from the Inland Revenue Department.
 To download an IRD number application form go to the IRD website.

 Most people who employ you will deduct your tax from your salary and send it to Inland Revenue for you.
 Some employers will offer you "cash in hand" for casual contract work and odd jobs.
 This is illegal.

 For more help on tax matters go to the IRD website.

 The Human Rights Commission was created to provide better protection of human rights in New Zealand.
 It works for a fair, safe and just society.
 They have information about discrimination, harassment and victimisation for:

 For further information, refer to the Human Rights Commission website.
-Go to: http://www.hrc.co.nz/ .
+Go to: https://www.hrc.co.nz/ .
 The Human Rights Commission operate an InfoLine, staffed from 8.30am until 5.00pm Monday - Friday, plus an automated service accessible 24 hours, seven days a week.
 All calls are confidential.
-The InfoLine service provides answers to general human rights enquires, and provides advice on how to deal with disputes including matters of racial harassment.
-Call InfoLine toll free on 0800 4 YOUR RIGHTS (0800 496 877), or you can email: firstname.lastname@example.org.
+The InfoLine service provides answers to general human rights enquiries, and provides advice on how to deal with disputes including matters of racial harassment.
+Call InfoLine toll free on 0800 4 YOUR RIGHTS (0800 496 877), or you can email: email@example.com.